 Homemade ornaments are so much more fun, rewarding, and cheaper than buying them.
-Especially when they’re made of paper—in this case, sheet music.
+Especially when they’re made of paper — in this case, sheet music.
 That’s why I included so many paper ornaments in my handmade holiday gift list.
 For this project, I made stars, but you can use nearly any symmetrical shape to make these ornaments (tree, wreath, heart, bell, angel, ball, snowflake, etc.).
-I made four patterns for you to download to make your own ornaments: star, bell, angel, and ball.
-Click here to download the patterns.
+I made four patterns for you to download to make your own ornaments: star, bell, angel, and ball (see below).

 The song printed on the star is a little-known Christmas hymn titled “With Wondering Awe.”
 I chose it because it mentions the star more often than any other Christmas carol I found.
 Bell: “I Heard the Bells on Christmas Day.”
 Ball: “Silent Night.”
 Angel: “Hark!
 The Herald Angels Sing.”
 As long as you have a sewing machine, these ornaments are super easy to make.

 1. Print several copies of the pattern onto white paper.
 I used a glossy paper to make the stars more durable, but it didn’t fold as easily as regular paper.
 Shrink the design down on a copier if you want to make smaller ornaments.